hiandersson/dream-rl-agents/Documentation/PPO.md

 ![ReweightingFactor](/Documentation/PPOGradient.png)

-#### The approximate gradient function, also called the 'Surrogate function'
+#### The approximate gradient function, also called the "surrogate function"

 Now we have an approximate form of the gradient we can think of it as the gradient of a new object and call it the surrogate function: